corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/state-persistence.md

 tags:
 - state
 - persistence
-title: State Persistence
+title: State persistence
 weight: 10
 ---

-# State Persistence
+# State persistence

 Corda offers developers the option to expose all or some parts of a contract state to an *Object Relational Mapping* (ORM) tool to be persisted in a *Relational Database Management System* (RDBMS).